chick-fil-a/gitops/README.md

 # KubeCon + CloudNativeCon Demo

-This demo is open source and is available at https://github.com/chick-fil-a.
+This GitOps demo is open source and is available at https://github.com/chick-fil-a.

+## Setup

 Please see [setup](SETUP.md) for instructions on setting up an environment for the demo.